 As an online course instructor, you want to engage your students and provide an incentive for them to complete your course.
 Many instructors also need to provide a way for their students to verify that they did in fact finish the course—e.g. for a license, governmental agency, or as part of internal training.
 And we all want that extra “edge” in our course or product: the factor that convinces students that we’re better than the competition.

-That’s why I am so thrilled to announce the release of native course completion certificates on Teachable.
+That’s why we are so thrilled to announce the release of native course completion certificates on Teachable.